nt4f04uNd/wt-contextmenu/README.md

    It will suggest you to copy icon to WT settings dir

-   NOTE that this might brake if `_8wekyb3d8bbwe` changes, this brakes, so keep it in your mind
+   NOTE if `_8wekyb3d8bbwe` changes, this brakes, so keep it in your mind

    Then you have to specify:
    * **icon path**